Version 4.3 · Last updated 23 May 2026

 3. UK GDPR legal basis and controller/processor split

 Where GoPresent provides AI services to the customer, the customer is controller and GoPresent is processor for that personal data.
-Where GoPresent uses submitted materials for free-tier or opted-in paid model training, GoPresent acts as an independent controller for that training activity.
+Where GoPresent uses Customer Data for Free Tier model training and the other Free Tier activities listed in clause 2.1, GoPresent acts as an independent controller for that training and improvement activity.

 4. Confidentiality and processor obligations

-GoPresent agrees to treat submitted materials as confidential, implement technical and organisational security measures, and not disclose materials except to authorised sub-processors, where required by law, to professional advisors under confidentiality duties, or with prior written consent.
+GoPresent agrees to treat Customer Data as confidential, implement technical and organisational security measures, and not disclose Customer Data except to authorised sub-processors, where required by law, to professional advisors under confidentiality duties, or with prior written consent.

 Where GoPresent is processor, it processes only on documented instructions, binds authorised persons to confidentiality, implements security measures, appoints sub-processors on equivalent protections, assists with data subject rights, and makes information available for reasonable audits.

-The DPA states that GoPresent will notify the customer without undue delay and in any event within 72 hours of becoming aware of a personal data breach affecting submitted materials, in accordance with UK GDPR Article 33.
+The DPA states that GoPresent will notify the customer without undue delay and in any event within 72 hours of becoming aware of a personal data breach affecting Customer Data, in accordance with UK GDPR Article 33.

 5. Transfers, retention, and deletion